 – Grouser corner wear, the grouser wears back at the ends of shoe because it is sliding when making contact with the ground.

-4. DO NOT Dig / Excavate with the boom over sprocket.
+4. DO NOT Dig / Excavate with the boom over the sprocket.

-idler where minimal chain rail wear then occurs).
+idler where minimal chain rail wears then occurs).

 – Working along a gradient tilts the machine to one side.
 This increases the load /